telecasteren/telecasteren.github.io/documentation.md

 ### Custom cursor:

-I learnt how to utilise "mousemove" to create a custom cursor, so I thought it cool to make a simple rocket ship cursor.
+During this project, I learnt how to utilise "mousemove" to create a custom cursor, so I thought it cool to make a simple rocket ship cursor.
 I got great help in this article:</br>
 https://www.freecodecamp.org/news/how-to-make-a-custom-mouse-cursor-with-css-and-javascript/

 ---